 Is your spouse complaining that you snore every night, so much so that he or she cannot sleep?
 You can–and should– do something about your loud snoring, give your household a chance to rest and keep your overall health strong, too.
 An oral appliance from Mt.
 Holly Family Dentistry positions the lower jaw in a more forward position, reducing or eliminating snoring and the adverse health effects associated with sleep apnea.
-Dr. H. William Greenberg sees patients with snoring and sleep apnea in his Lumberton office and helps them optimize their rest and their overall health.
+Our doctors sees patients with snoring and sleep apnea in his Lumberton office and helps them optimize their rest and their overall health.

 Is It Just Snoring or Something Else?